datacenter/iserver/doc/ocp/iotel/delete_instance.md

 ## Workflow

+- delete kubernetes resources for instance selected with --suffix
-- delete service monitor
+  - service monitor
-- delete service
+  - service
-- delete deployment
+  - deployment
-- delete configmaps
+  - configmaps
-- delete secret
+  - secret
-- delete namespace (if there are no resources)
+- delete intersight-otel namespace (if there are no resources left)

 ## Requirements